HaderAC/NoteTaker/README.md

 * `POST /api/notes` recieves a new note to save on the request body and adds it to the `db.json` file, and then returns the new note to the client.

 ### Technical Criteria:

 * Satisfies all of the preceding acceptance criteria plus the following:

-  * Application front end must connect to an Express.js back end.
+  * Application front end connects to an Express.js back end.

-  * Application back end must store notes with unique IDs in a JSON file.
+  * Application back end storenotes with unique IDs in a JSON file.

-  * Application must be deployed to Heroku.
+  * Application is deployed to Heroku.

 ### Deployment: